also available in the book: Chronological Crue Vol.2 - The Nineties

 Rock’n’roll Comic - Mötley Crüe is released with a revised cover.
 This

-printing comes about after Mötley Crüe’s licensing company, Great Southern,
+printing comes about after Mötley Crüe’s licensing company, Great

-printing of the comic book released last October.
+following the first printing of the comic book released last October.

 The lawsuit is settled and the comic company turns over 15,000

 remaining stock copies that were burned.
 The door opens for this second

 printing to be published when Mötley Crüe switch licensing companies.

 Mötley plays their first Dr. Feelgood show in Japan at Osaka’s Jo-Hall.